SMS Drache (1861): Battle of Lissa

 While he was forming up his ships, Persano transferred from his flagship, Re d'Italia to the turret ship Affondatore.
 This created a gap in the Italian line, and Tegetthoff seized the opportunity to divide the Italian fleet and create a melee.
 He made a pass through the gap, but failed to ram any of the Italian ships, forcing him to turn around and make another attempt.
 Drache engaged the coastal defense ship Palestro with concentrated broadsides, including hot shot, which started a serious fire aboard Palestro.
 The latter attempted to withdraw, and was able to use her superior speed to escape from Drache.
 Left without her original target, Drache turned to fire at Re d'Italia along with several other Austrian vessels.
 One of them disabled the Italian ship's rudder, leaving her vulnerable to ramming.
 Tegetthoff steered his flagship at Re d'Italia and scored a clean hit with his ram, badly holing her below the waterline.
-During this period, Drache was hit several times; one shell struck her commander, Captain Moll Heinrich von Moll, in the head, killing him instantly.
+During this period, Drache was hit several times; one shell struck her commander, Captain Heinrich von Moll, in the head, killing him instantly.
 Lieutenant Karl Weyprecht took command of the ship for the remainder of the battle.
 A minor fire was also started, though the ship's crew quickly suppressed it.
 Another shell knocked down her mainmast.
 Apart from this, the ship was not badly damaged in the engagement.